aubricusarchive/pydie/README.md

 ## Disclaimer

 Ok, full-disclosure, I majored in something other than math and probability is hard.
 So instead, I borrowed this example from [ANU's Site](http://qrng.anu.edu.au/index.php).
-Through completely unscientific means I have judged this technique acceptable:

 > Put N balls into a bag numbered between Minimum number and Maximum number.
 Mix the balls thoroughly.
 Pick out one ball and write down its number.
 Repeat the process m times (either with replacement or without replacement).

 > – <http://qrng.anu.edu.au/Lucky.php>

+Through completely unscientific means I have judged this technique acceptable.

+## Changelog

+### 0.2.5
+- Removed "m" from roll argv
+- Added better cli errors

+### 0.2.4
+- Fixed bug in version util that was breaking install
+- Added docstrings

+### 0.2.3
+- Added a more convenient "roll" method for use in python

+### 0.2.1
+- Refactored roll handling out of cli.py

+### 0.2.0
+- Major refactor
+- Added multiroll
+- Simplified roll argv